gaiaus/ICF/reform/Proposal.md

 2.3 **GOVERNANCE FAILURES**

-WHEREAS, lack of competence and expertise in foundation management has led to governance deficiencies evidenced by:
+WHEREAS, lack of competence and expertise in foundation management has led to governance deficiencies indicated by:

 a.
 Allegations of anti-competitive practices and abuse of dominant position by members of the Foundation Council (FC), potentially violating applicable competition laws and undermining principles of fair governance;